€18 Find Cheap Flights from London to Ireland

 The average price of all round-trip flights from London to Ireland clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from London to Ireland, look for departures on Mondays and avoid leaving on a Wednesday, as it's usually the priciest day.
+If you are looking for a flight deal from London to Ireland, look for departures on Tuesdays and avoid leaving on a Thursday, as it's usually the priciest day.
 When flying back from Ireland, Friday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from London to Ireland?